ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 The target’s directory structure has the following hierarchy:

 - The top level lists the manufacturer.
-This is general to all targets a vendor supports.
+This is the same for all targets that a vendor supports.
 - The device family.
 This is specific to a family.
 - A specific device in the family.
-This applies to only the single device.
+This only applies to the single device.
 - The specific board that uses the MCU in the previous level.
 You can use this for pin maps.

 ```